BananaAcid/ai-operator/README.md

   -f, --file <filename>, ...
 Add a single or multiple files to the prompt

-  -u, --update                   Update user config (save config) -c, --config                   Config only, do not prompt.
+  -u, --update                   Update user config, and automatically use the same settings next time -c, --config                   Do not prompt, use with other config params --settings                     Only shows the settings to edit

   -r, --reset                    Reset (remove) config --reset-prompts                Reset prompts only (use this after an update)